 Western Australia, at 2,529,875 square kilometres, is the largest State in Australia in terms of area.
-To give you some perspective on its size, WA is 3.6 times the size of Texas, and is approximately the size as Kazakhstan.
+To give you some perspective on its size, WA is 3.6 times the size of Texas, and is approximately the size of Kazakhstan.

 Western Australia occupies the western third of the Australian continent.
-Consider this example: if you wish to drive from Eucla in the south east corner of Western Australia around the coast to Kununurra in the north east, in the Kimberley region, you would have to drive a distance of 5456 kilometres.
+Consider this example: if you wish to drive from Eucla in the southeast corner of Western Australia around the coast to Kununurra in the northeast, in the Kimberley region, you would have to drive a distance of 5456 kilometres.

 Having said that, the parts of WA which attract the most travellers are usually fairly easy to get to, and have most of the comfortable tourist facilities you would expect – and some even have exceptional facilities.

 This is an ancient land.
 Some of the geological features here can be traced back billions of years.

 Human occupation by our indigenous people can be traced back over 50,000 years, and much of the country has remained unchanged for many millennia.
 If you are the sort of person who likes to visit pristine places then Western Australia will not let you down.